caderob/hacker-cheatsheet/Report Writing for Penetration Testers/Writing Effective Technical Penetration Testing Reports/Executive Summary.md

 Explaining a vulnerability
 >``` shell
->- "However, there were still areas of concern within the application.
+>"However, there were still areas of concern within the application.
 >OffSec was able to inject arbitrary JavaScript into the browser of
 >an unwitting victim that would then be run in the context of that
 >victim.
 In conjunction with the username enumeration on the login